 Connect with Others to Overcome Loneliness

+For decades, researchers pointed to older people as significantly more lonely than other age groups.
 Today, new research shows that the 16-24-year-old population is the loneliest age group in society, according to a BBC radio 4 global study.

-Gerine Lodder, author and loneliness researcher, told an audience at a TedX Talk event that the feeling of lacking something in our social life is a feeling that everyone has experienced.
+Ms. Lodder told a TedX audience that the feeling of lacking something in our social life is a feeling that everyone has experienced.
 But there are two peaks of loneliness in life: one in the elderly and the other in the adolescents, between 12-25.

 In studies completed by John M. Ernst and John T. Cacioppo, we learned that loneliness is associated with depression, hostility, pessimism, social withdrawal, alienation, shyness, and low positive affect. (https://doi.org/10.1016/S0962-1849(99)80008-0)